Buy from TicketCity, a trusted ticket reseller in business since 1990. Ticket prices may be above face value.

 Circuit of the Americas Venue Guide

 The United States Grand Prix is raced at the Circuit of the Americas (COTA) race track.
 COTA is the only race track in the United States built specifically for Formula 1.
 There are 20 turns on the COTA track, as well as a rise in elevation through Turn 1.
 The COTA track is approximately 3.4 miles.
 The giant observation tower at the center of the track is the most popular feature to check out on race day.
+The COTA racetrack can accommodate over 120,000 fans for the big race.

 • Main Grandstand: Considered by many as the best seats at the track.
 The Main Grandstand offers a nice view of the start/finish lines, as well as, the Pit and Paddock directly across the track.
 The starting grid begins in-front of Section 110.
 The finish line is in-front of Section 103.
 There are three levels, with five seating areas, in the Main Grandstand: the MG Lower-Level, MG Trackside, MG Mezzanine, MG Loge Suite Boxes, and MG Club-level.
 The MG Lower-Level includes Sections 104-117, with 9 rows (Row 1-9) in each section.
 The MG Lower-level sections include stadium style seating with chairbacks.
 On the outsides of those seats are the MG Trackside seating which includes Sections 101-103 and 118-123.
 The Trackside seating includes 9 rows as well but is bleacher style seats with no chairbacks.
 Just above those seats are the MG Mezzanine (boxes) which includes Sections 4A through Sections 17B.
 The Mezzanine offers a more intimate seating with only 4 rows in each section and just 6 seats across each Mezz section.
 On either side of the MG Mezzanine are the MG Loge Suite Boxes which includes Sections 1A through 3D and 18A through 23D.
 The Loge Boxes are small 8-person suites, but there are rarely any listed for sale for the USGP.
 The MG Club-Level seats perch above the Mezzanine and includes Sections 204-217.
 There are 14 rows in each section of the Club-Level and patrons in the club sections have access to the Velocity Lounge behind the section.
 The Velocity Lounge offers a premium experience for every fan with ticket in the MG 200-level (club-level).
 Main Grandstand tickets are the premium seats and generally the most expensive tickets at the track (outside of the Paddock area).
 Seats in the MG Mezzanine and Club sections are covered, so fans are offered protection from sun.
 COTA.jpg